airblade/sinter/README.markdown

 To add a new linter write a script that:

-- is named for the file type it checks
+- is named for the file type it checks;
-- when syntax is ok, produces no output and exits with `0`
-- when syntax is not ok, writes any error messages on stderr and exits with `1`
-- when the linter cannot check the file, produces no output and exits with `2`
+- implements `is_foo()`:
+  - it receives the filename, extension, and shebang as arguments
+  - it must exit with success or failure;
+- implements `lint_foo()`:
+  - it receives the full file path as an argument;
+  - it should write any syntax errors to stderr;
+  - it must exit with success or failure.

 You do not need to update `sinter` or your pre-commit hooks.